Latin grammar: 3rd declension

-4th and 5th declension
+4th and 5th declensions

 4th and 5th declension nouns are less common.
 They decline like the following (manus "hand", genū "knee", diēs "day"):

 4th declension nouns are usually masculine, but a few, such as manus "hand" and anus "old lady", are feminine.
 There are only four 4th declension neuter nouns.

 5th declension nouns (except for diēs (m) "day") are usually feminine. rēs "thing" is similar to diēs except for a short e in the genitive and dative singular reī.

 Other nouns

 In addition to the above there are some irregularly declined nouns, mostly borrowed from Greek, such as the name Aenēās "Aeneas" (1st declension masculine).

 The vocative is nearly always the same as the nominative, except in 1st and 2nd declension masculine singular words, such as Aenēā!
 "Aeneas!" and domine! "master!/lord!".
 Some words, such as deus "god", have no separate vocative, however.

 Use of cases

 Nominative

 The nominative case is used for the subject of an active or a passive verb: